hbrmn/hbrmn.github.io/_pages/about.md

 About Me
 ======

 Hello there!
 My name is Henrik Bradtmüller, and I am a broadly trained Materials Scientist with a strong academic background in chemistry.
-My area of expertise is in solid-state nuclear magnetic resonance (NMR) spectroscopy, a field that is rapidly expanding and incredibly important in many industries and branches of academic research.
+My area of expertise is in solid-state nuclear magnetic resonance (NMR) spectroscopy, a field that is rapidly expanding and important in many industries and branches of academic research.

-Currently, I am serving as a Postdoctoral Researcher at the esteemed Federal University of São Carlos.
-Specifically, I am proud to be a member of the Vitrous Materials Lab (LaMaV), a cutting-edge research group that is led by the renowned Professor Dr. Edgar Dutra Zanotto.
+Currently, I am serving as a Postdoctoral Researcher at the Federal University of São Carlos.
+Specifically, I am a member of the Vitrous Materials Lab (LaMaV), a cutting-edge research group that is led by Professor Dr. Edgar Dutra Zanotto.

 Through my work at LaMaV, I am continually expanding my knowledge and contributing to the development of new technologies and methods that will shape the future of materials science.
 I am very passionate about my work and am committed to using my skills and expertise to make a positive impact in the world.